Star Ocean: Music

-The first ‘’Star Ocean’’ was composed by Motoi Sakuraba, and included orchestral samples, including flutes, and even included digitized battle cries during combat.
-The scores for Star Ocean and First Departure were composed and arranged by Motoi Sakuraba.
+The first Star Ocean was composed by Motoi Sakuraba, and included orchestral samples, including flutes, and even included digitized battle cries during combat.
+Motoi composed and arranged the scores for Star Ocean and First Departure.
 Critics praised Sakuraba's progressive rock style, and highlighted his musical experimentation throughout the original Star Ocean score and First Departure.
 Tracks added from Star Ocean: The Second Story received mixed reviews on the First Departure album, adding some familiar Star Ocean themes but also some lesser known songs to the mix.
 Several musical pieces were missing from the original album and were added to the remake's release.
 The First Departure remake features the theme song "Heart" performed by Japanese music group Asunaro, which accompanied the game's opening animation as well as the end credits, and was included in that version's official soundtrack in 2008.
 This theme was replaced for the First Departure R release with the song "Atarashī Ippo" (新しい一歩) by Yauchi Keiko of Shadow of Laffandor.